<forms:form>

 HTML:

-Complicated Form Example <forms:form id="support_request" onsubmitemail="suport@yourcompany.com" onsubmitemailsubject="[?
-'Support Request: ' + $_POST['subject'] ?]" contactmode="store" onsubmitredirect="/company/contact-us/success/" recordsubmissions="true"><br /> <forms:row label="*First and last name:"> <forms:editbox id="contact_first_name" width="65" validations="mandatory" placeholder="First Name" /> <forms:editbox id="contact_last_name" width="135" validations="mandatory" placeholder="Last Name" /> </forms:row> <forms:row label="*Email address:"> <forms:editbox id="contact_email" width="260" validations="mandatory,email" transformations="tolower" /> </forms:row> <forms:row label="Contact phone:"> <forms:editbox id="contact_phone" width="260" /><br /> </forms:row> <forms:row label="*Support subject:" description="For example; Contact Profile Issue."> <forms:editbox id="subject" width="260" validations="mandatory" /><br /> </forms:row> <forms:row label="Website page location:" description="Copy and paste the page address of whatever you're working on."> <forms:editbox id="support_page" width="260" /><br /> </forms:row> <forms:row label="Browser:"> <forms:editbox id="browser" width="260" value="[? (\Framework\HTTP\UserAgent::getBrowser()) + ' ' + (\Framework\HTTP\UserAgent::getBrowserVersion()) ?]" /><br /> </forms:row> <forms:row label="Operating system:"> <forms:editbox id="os" width="260" value="[? \Framework\HTTP\UserAgent::getPlatform() ?]" /><br /> </forms:row> <forms:row label="*Issue details:" description="Please explain the issue you are having, providing as much detail as possible."> <forms:textarea id="details" width="270" height="150" validations="mandatory" /> </forms:row> <forms:row label="Upload screenshot:"> <forms:fileupload extensions="IMAGE" id="screenshot" /> </forms:row> <forms:row> <forms:submitbutton>Submit</forms:submitbutton> </forms:row> </forms:form>
+Use of a File Upload in a Form allowing a user to upload a screenshot: <forms:form id="support_request" onsubmitemail="suport@yourcompany.com" onsubmitemailsubject="[?
+'Support Request: ' + $_POST['subject'] ?]" contactmode="store" onsubmitredirect="/company/contact-us/success/" recordsubmissions="true"><br /> <forms:row label="First and last name:"> <forms:editbox id="contact_first_name" width="65" validations="mandatory" placeholder="First Name" /> <forms:editbox id="contact_last_name" width="135" validations="mandatory" placeholder="Last Name" /> </forms:row> <forms:row label="Email address:"> <forms:editbox id="contact_email" width="260" validations="mandatory,email" transformations="tolower" /> </forms:row> <forms:row label="Contact phone:"> <forms:editbox id="contact_phone" width="260" /><br /> </forms:row> <forms:row label="Support subject:" description="For example; Contact Profile Issue."> <forms:editbox id="subject" width="260" validations="mandatory" /><br /> </forms:row> <forms:row label="Website page location:" description="Copy and paste the page address of whatever you're working on."> <forms:editbox id="support_page" width="260" /><br /> </forms:row> <forms:row label="Browser:"> <forms:editbox id="browser" width="260" value="[? (\Framework\HTTP\UserAgent::getBrowser()) + ' ' + (\Framework\HTTP\UserAgent::getBrowserVersion()) ?]" /><br /> </forms:row> <forms:row label="Operating system:"> <forms:editbox id="os" width="260" value="[? \Framework\HTTP\UserAgent::getPlatform() ?]" /><br /> </forms:row> <forms:row label="Issue details:" description="Please explain the issue you are having, providing as much detail as possible."> <forms:textarea id="details" width="270" height="150" validations="mandatory" /> </forms:row> <forms:row label="Upload screenshot:"> <forms:fileupload extensions="IMAGE" id="screenshot" /> </forms:row> <forms:row> <forms:submitbutton>Submit</forms:submitbutton> </forms:row> </forms:form>

 Execute a custom PHP function with the form values